RyanNgCT/m0rsarchive-writeup/README.md

                 break  # Break the loop if extraction fails
 ```

-And thereafter, I was able to find and read the contents of the flag file and so I included a printing functionality to the script too.
+Thereafter, I was able to find and read the contents of the flag file (after the script completed) and so I included a printing functionality to the script to print the resultant flag, as shown below.

 ![flag](./assets/flag.png)